geb/geb/doc/manual/src/chapters/030-navigator.md

     $("form").postcode() << Keys.BACK_SPACE
     assert $("form").postcode == "1234"

-> Note that WebDriver has some issues with textareas and surrounding whitespace.
-Namely, some drivers implicit trim whitespace from the beginning and end of the value.
+> Note that WebDriver has some inconsistencies regarding textareas:
+>  1. Some drivers implicitly trim whitespace from the beginning and end of the value.
 You can track this issue here: http://code.google.com/p/selenium/issues/detail?id=2131
+>  2. Some drivers return the initial value (i.e. the contents of the HTML tag) when calling `getText()` while others return the value attribute.

 #### file upload